5 natural ways to boost your energy

 2. Shuffle your soundtrack

 Music can have a big effect on your mood.
-Find what works for you, whether that’s chilled jazz or club anthems, but don’t be afraid to switch it up if you’re feeling sluggish.
-Our go-to when we need a quick boost of energy?
-Check it out here.
-(Singing along: not optional.)
+Find what works for you, whether that’s chilled jazz or club anthems, and don’t be afraid to switch it up if you’re feeling sluggish.
+This is our go-to when we need a quick boost of energy (Singing along: not optional).

 Want to know how your brain responds to sound?
 Listen to professor Sophie Scott on the Braincare podcast.

 You know in your bones what we’re about to say: reach for water over energy drinks or coffee.
-It’s the simplest braincare hack, with some of the biggest possible returns.
-Dehydration can make you feel drained and unfocused, so it’s essential for your energy levels to make sure you’re drinking enough water throughout the day.
-(That’s roughly 2-3L)
+It’s the simplest braincare hack, with some of the biggest returns.
+Dehydration can make you feel drained and unfocused, so it’s essential for your energy levels to make sure you’re drinking enough water throughout the day (roughly 2-3L).

 Want to know exactly what water does for the brain?
 Drink it all up.